Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

         return out

-If `training_step_end` is defined it will be called regardless of tpu, dp, ddp, etc... which means it will behave the same no matter the backend.
+If `training_step_end` is defined it will be called regardless of TPU, DP, DDP, etc... which means it will behave the same regardless of the backend.

-Validation and test step also have the same option when using dp
+Validation and test step have the same option when using DP.

 .. testcode::